01 of 09

 Cottages contain a minibar and coffeemaker.
 There is a telephone but no TV, although a DVD player, DVDs, and monitor can be delivered on request.

 Since the area is alive with wildlife, guests are told to dial the main lodge for a chaperone after dark.
 At night those blood-curdling screams you may hear coming from your terrace are likely to come from baboons.Continue to 4 of 9 below.

 Wildlife at Ulusaba

-Typically visitors can see lions and elephants on safari drives.
-Closer to their personal quarters they are likely to witness vervet monkeys only slightly bigger than squirrels, and nyala, grazers who resemble deer.
+On safari drives it's common to see lions and elephants.
+Closer to the lodge, visitors are likely to witness vervet monkeys only slightly bigger than squirrels, and nyala, grazers who resemble deer.

 Serious animal lovers look forward to the twice-daily safari drives, at sunrise and sunset, each lasting about three hours.
-During a three-day stay, we witnessed all of the following animals:
+During a three-day stay, you may witnessed most of the following animals: